Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 Next-Generation Firewall

-A next-generation firewall is used for cloud network protection and segmentation with a dedicated DMZ for public-facing applications.
+We will use a next generation firewall for cloud network protection and segmentation, creating a dedicated DMZ for publicly accessible applications.
 Yandex Cloud Marketplace offers multiple NGFW solutions.

 - Firewalling